Bankers’ Bank of the West

 We champion community banking.
 A noncompeting provider of correspondent solutions since 1980, Bankers’ Bank of the West (Member FDIC) supports community banks with high-quality, affordable solutions needed to compete in today’s marketplace—backed by deep expertise, superior customer service, and problem-solving assistance.
 Loan products include participations for overline, share-the-risk or concentration management, as well as bank stock and direct loans.
 Cash management services consist of cash letter processing and settlement, agent fed funds sales and fed funds lines of credit, and investment portfolio safekeeping.
 Payment solutions include ACH, wire transfer, ATM/debit card processing, merchant services, programs for debit and credit cards, and mobile payment solutions.
 Bank Strategies and CivITas Bank Solutions—BBW affiliates—provide consulting, analysis and assistance to community banks related to strategic planning, credit administration, and information security and technology.
 Investment products, bond accounting, and ALM/RR reporting are available through First Bankers’ Banc Securities.

 Colorado has a robust banking industry with 126 banks, 1,374 branches, and more than 20,000 proud professionals.
-The Colorado Bankers Association represents more than 95 percent of the $146 billion in assets within the 131 banks operating in Colorado.
-On behalf of the 21,944 men and women who work within a regulated, traditional Colorado bank, CBA works with government to continually improve the banking industry in this rapidly changing environment.
-CBA focuses on improvements that increase benefits for customers, value for shareholders, and a stronger business climate for our local economies.
-CBA also provides industry-specific information and education to bankers, offers bank insurance, acts as a partner between bankers and servicers and provides other miscellaneous services.
+The Colorado Bankers Association represents more than 95 percent of the $225 billion of banking assets in Colorado.
+CBA advocates for Colorado banks of all sizes and charter types before governmental bodies and the public to continually promote and improve the banking industry amid challenge and a changing environment.
+CBA proactively seeks to increase benefits for bank customers, improve value for shareholders, and grow a stronger business climate for banks and our local economies.
+CBA supplements its effective advocacy with superior industry-specific information and education for bankers, and various high-quality products and services.
 CBA focuses on creating a stronger economy and helping Coloradans realize dreams by building better banks.

 We provide service to over 180 banks in the western United States.
 Services include director’s examinations, opinion audits, internal control evaluations, compliance reviews, income tax planning and preparation, loan reviews, profit enhancement studies, budgeting, data processing reviews, trust examinations and tax preparation, mergers and acquisition structuring and bank holding Company forecasts.
 We are committed to providing timely, professional services for a reasonable fee.